vsillah/JuliesFamily/replit.md

-# Julie's Family Learning Program Website
+# Julie's Family Learning Program Website (Powered by Kinflo)

 ## Overview
-Julie's Family Learning Program website is a non-profit, full-stack web application designed to showcase educational programs, impact, testimonials, and events.
-It facilitates donations and volunteering efforts.
-The platform features a React frontend with shadcn/ui and an Express backend, aiming for a warm and approachable aesthetic.
-The project seeks to enhance user engagement and streamline administrative tasks, with future ambitions including a persona-based personalization system, a CRM for lead capture, and a secure user profile system with photo uploads.
+Julie's Family Learning Program website is a non-profit, full-stack web application showcasing educational programs, impact, testimonials, and events.
+It facilitates donations and volunteering.
+The platform also serves as a demonstration of **Kinflo**, a relationship-first CRM powering persona-based personalization, lead management, and communication automation.
+The project aims to provide a warm, approachable online presence while demonstrating advanced CRM functionalities for nonprofits.

-## Development Checklist
-**Mandatory requirements for all new pages and features:**

-- ✅ **Verify responsive behavior** - Test every new or updated page across mobile (< 640px), tablet (640px-1024px), and desktop (> 1024px) breakpoints.
-Ensure no horizontal overflow, proper text wrapping, and appropriate spacing adjustments.
-- ✅ **Add breadcrumb navigation** - All new admin pages must include the `<Breadcrumbs>` component with proper hierarchy (Home → Admin Dashboard → Current Page).
-Use consistent container structure (`container mx-auto py-8 px-4 max-w-7xl`).
-- ✅ **Ensure mobile-first layouts** - Headers and action buttons should stack vertically on mobile (`flex-col`) and align horizontally on larger screens (`sm:flex-row`).
-Buttons should be full-width on mobile (`w-full sm:w-auto`).

 ## User Preferences
 Preferred communication style: Simple, everyday language.